CassioML/cassio/README.md

 and then edit the properties.
 You need at least one of either Astra DB or a Cassandra cluster to use, with vector-search support.

-Source with `. .testing.env`.

-Launch the tests with
+Launch the tests with either of:

 ```
-pytest tests/integration
+make test-integration
+make test-astra-integration
+make test-cassandra-integration
 ```

-You can specify `TEST_DB_MODE` in the env file or override it by prepending the above command with `TEST_DB_MODE=LOCAL_CASSANDRA` or `ASTRA_DB` for easy switching.

-_Ideally you should test with both, since some tests are skipped in either case._
+The latter two above specify `TEST_DB_MODE` as either `LOCAL_CASSANDRA` or `ASTRA_DB`. _Ideally you should test with both, since some tests are skipped in either case._